-CER 01 - Organisation and scope of ceremonies
+CER 01 - Organisation and scope of Ceremonies

-- Organise the Ceremonies, taking into account the following parameters: - The Opening Ceremony shall officially begin the Olympic Games and it shall take place on the first day of the Games in a location within the host city. - The Closing Ceremony shall officially end the Olympic Games and it shall take place on the last day of the Games in a location within the host city. - The Victory Ceremonies, to present medals to the athletes, shall follow the conclusion of each sports event at the competition venue and, where applicable for the Olympic Winter Games, at the Medals Plaza.
+- Organise the Ceremonies, taking into account the following parameters: - The Opening Ceremony shall officially begin the Olympic Games and it shall take place on the first day of the Games in a location within the Host City. - The Closing Ceremony shall officially end the Olympic Games and it shall take place on the last day of the Games in a location within the Host City.